expo/expo/packages/expo-module-scripts/README.md

 #### lint plugin

-Running `lint plugin` will cause it to lint the project at `plugin/src`.
+Running `lint plugin` will lints the plugin source code in `plugin/src`.

 ### clean